Important Deadlines to Note:

-Event organizers will assume full responsibility for all guests (guests are defined as individuals who are not students, faculty or staff of the Claremont Colleges).
+Event organizers will assume full responsibility for all guests (guests are defined as individuals who are not students, faculty or staff of The Claremont Colleges).
 Each guest is to carry a completed guest pass.
 No individual at the event may bring more than two guests.
-Guest passes are available at the Residence Hall Desks, The Office of Campus Life, ASPC Office and from the Smith Campus Center Building Managers.
-Outside contractors (i.e. bands, DJ's etc.) may provide a list of up to 10 guests to the event organizers.
+Guest passes are available at the Smith Campus Center Building Manager’s office on Friday and Saturday between 6:00pm-10:00pm only.
+Outside contractors (i.e., bands, DJ’s etc.) may provide a list of up to 5 guests to the event organizers.
 Guests must be at least 18 years of age and provide proof of age to the event organizers at time of entrance.
 All guests will be held to the same rules and regulations as Pomona Students.
 Any guests who wish to consume alcohol must be at least 21 and show a valid ID.

 College-wide events have the highest priority and should be scheduled as far in advance as possible.
 These events, whether student, academic or administrative in point of origin, are usually one-time or short-term duration on an annual or semi-annual basis; examples include Family Weekend, Alumni Weekend, Public Events Committee programs, etc.

 Whenever possible, facilities will be reserved on a first-come, first-served basis, based upon the date the Facilities Scheduling From is received.
 In cases of multiple requests for the same facilities, priority will be given to Pomona College activities, followed by TCCS activities and then to community-based activities.
 Alumni Association activities are considered Pomona College activities.

 Events from the community may be scheduled for times when students are not on campus and will be requested via the Office of Summer Conferences.
 All such activities must be consistent with the academic mission of the College.